5y3datif/atif.github.io/content/location.md

 ---
 title: "Location"
 hidemeta: true
-description: "Mailing and office addresses at the University of Place."
+description: "Mailing and office addresses at the Ziauddin University."

 ---